mnpk/hubot-jira-comment/README.md

 ```
 $ echo '["hubot-jira-comment"]' > external-scripts.json
 ```
-Now your hubot will load this package when it start.
+Now your hubot will load this package when it starts.

 ##### 1.3 Set environment variables